drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		are colinear and that no 4 points are cocircular.
 	] <genpos_def>

-	From this point onwards we will allways assume that the point set $P$ from which we obtain our triangulation will be in _general position_.
-This is neccesary for the definitions and theorems we will define.
+	From this point onwards we will always assume that the point set $P$ from which we obtain our triangulation will be in _general position_.
+This is necessary for the definitions and theorems we will define.

 	In order to define a Delaunay triangulation we would like to establish the motivation for the definition